Horace Mann School

-Horace Mann School (also known as Horace Mann or HM) is a private, independent college-preparatory school in the Bronx, founded in 1887.
+Horace Mann School (also known as Horace Mann or HM) is an American private, independent college-preparatory school in the Bronx, founded in 1887.
 Horace Mann is a member of the Ivy Preparatory School League, educating students from the New York metropolitan area from nursery school to the twelfth grade.
 The Upper, Middle, and Lower Divisions are located in Riverdale, a neighborhood of the Bronx, while the Nursery School is located in Manhattan.
 The John Dorr Nature Laboratory, a 275 acre campus in Washington Depot, Connecticut, serves as the school's outdoor and community education center.
-Tuition for the 2021–22 school year from pre-kindergarten through grade twelve is $57,200 per annum, not including some additional fees, one of which exceeds $1,000.
-The 2020 Niche survey ranked HM as the 3rd best K–12 private school in the country and the 12th best private high school in the country.
+Certain grades go during the year to learn outdoor and away-from-home skills.

 History

+19th century

 The school was founded in 1887 by Nicholas Murray Butler as a co-educational experimental and developmental unit of Teachers College at Columbia University.
 Its first location was 9 University Place in Manhattan's Greenwich Village.
 The school moved in 1901 to 120th Street in Morningside Heights.
 Horace Mann became independent of the Columbia University and Teachers College in 1940.